Written by: Carlee Linden | Best Company Editorial Team

 Now you may be wondering why this is a concern today.
 I mean, we have some of the most technologically advanced dental procedures.
 However, recent studies have found that only 30 percent of millennials clean their teeth daily and the average millennial goes more than two days in a row without brushing their teeth.

-Why are less people visiting the dentist?
+Why are fewer people visiting the dentist?

 Another major concern is that people just aren't going to the dentist.
 Why?